 To do this, trees absorb CO2 from the air, water from the soil and light from the sun, and turn these into glucose and energy.

-Learn more in our guide on tree planting to offset carbon
+Learn more in our guide on tree planting

-How much CO2 does a tree offset?
+How much CO2 does a tree sequester?

 The amount of carbon dioxide a tree absorbs varies tremendously, depending on: